robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

 ### Main Program and Output

 Lastly, our main program brings everything together.
-It starts by reading our  original spreadsheet (i.e., not including ChatGPT responses) into a dataframe.
-It then calls the *process_data* function, which launches the end-to-end process from prompt creation to dataframe insertion.
-It also creates a new, updated Excel spreadsheet from the dataframe, for further editing and manipulation.
+It starts by reading our original spreadsheet (i.e., just the use cases and whether they refer to functions or industries) into a dataframe.
+It then calls the process_data function, which launches the end-to-end process from prompt creation to dataframe insertion.
+It also creates a new, updated Excel spreadsheet from the dataframe, for further hands-on editing and manipulation.

 ```python
 # Run main program and assign output to dataframe for possible additional review/manipulation in Python; save dataframe to pkl and xlsx files